 - Frequent headaches upon waking up

-- Issues staying asleep, may feel like insomnia
+- Issues staying asleep may feel like insomnia

-- Being tried during the day
+- Being restless during the day

 - Issues with paying attention during the day